Tips for running a challenge

 Test your submission process

 Once you have everything set up, we advise you to test the submission process thoroughly before opening it up for participants.
 You can create a dummy user account and create test submissions.
-The grand challenge support team is happy to help you debug any issues you face during this process.
+The Grand-Challenge support team is happy to help you debug any issues you face during this process.

 Guide your participants to submission tips